-Introduction to probability theory, random variables and distribution functions, sampling distributions, including those of t, χ^2 and F. Estimation procedures, including confidence interval estimation with an emphasis on least squares and surveying problems, and computer based exercises.
+Introduction to probability theory, random variables and distribution functions, sampling distributions, including those of t, (a and F. Estimation procedures, including confidence interval estimation with an emphasis on least squares and surveying problems, and computer based exercises.

-10.351 Statistics SM FL1T1/2
+10.351 Statistics SM

-For students in Aeronautical, Industrial and Mechanical Engineering and Naval Architecture as part of 5.071 Engineering Analysis or 5.072 Statistics/Computing.
+For students in Aeronautical, Industrial and Mechanical Engineering and Naval Architecture.

 Introduction to probability theory, with finite, discrete and continuous sample spaces.
 Random variables: the standard elementary distributions including the binomial, Poisson and normal distributions.
-Sampling distributions: with emphasis on those derived from the normal distributions: χ^2 and F. Estimation of parameters: the methods of moments and maximum likelihood and confidence interval estimation.
+Sampling distributions: with emphasis on those derived from the normal distribution: t, (2 and F. Estimation of parameters: the methods of moments and maximum likelihood and confidence interval estimation.
 The standard test of statistical hypotheses, and, where appropriate, the powers of such tests.
 An introduction to regression and the bivariate normal distribution.